Ko11e/Climb-that-wall/README.md

 I implemented the MoSCoW Prioritization method for Climb That Wall, systematically identifying and labeling project components to ensure a clear and effective development process:

 **_Must Haves_** \
 These are the essential, critical components that the project cannot succeed without.
-This provids early achievement a solid foundation, allowing me to further develop and enhance the project beyond the initial scope.
+This provides early achievement a solid foundation, allowing me to further develop and enhance the project beyond the initial scope.

 **_Should Haves_** \
 These components are highly valuable and beneficial to the project but are not crucial at the MVP stage.
 While important, they are secondary to the 'Must Haves' and are prioritized accordingly.
 Addressing these features comes after the critical components are in place, ensuring the project remains on track and focused.